what3words/w3w-android-wrapper/README.md

         Log.e("VoiceSample", error)
     }.startListening()
 ```
-*Note: You will need AUDIO_RECORD permission to use our Suggestion Voice API, for examples how to handle the permission request check our sample and sample-java apps in this repo.*
+**For a full working example with voice and AUDIO_RECORD permission request check our [sample](https://github.com/what3words/w3w-android-wrapper/blob/master/sample/src/main/java/com/what3words/androidwrappersample/MainActivity.kt "sample") and [sample-java](https://github.com/what3words/w3w-android-wrapper/blob/master/sample-java/src/main/java/com/what3words/androidwrappersamplejava/MainActivity.java "sample-java")**

+*Note: Please bear in mind that the Android Emulator cannot record audio.
+Therefore, you will need to test on a real device that can record.*

 ### Other available wrapper calls and examples.